dxdydz/321/lovetriangle.md

 2. Form a bank in the center of the table with the remainder of the pieces.

 ## Gameplay
 On your turn, roll the white pyramid die.
-Depending on what it shows, you can either give a piece to the bank, take a piece from the bank, or exchange a piece with the bank. **You may never have fewer than 3 pieces in front of you**, and **you may never have two identical pieces in front of you**.
+Depending on what it shows, you can either give a piece to the bank, take a piece from the bank, or exchange a piece with the bank.
+You must always obey two basic constraints:
+1. **You may never have fewer than 3 pieces in front of you**, and
+2. **You may never have two identical pieces in front of you**.

 If the die shows <img src="images/PyramidDieSmall.svg" width="35">, <img src="images/PyramidDieMedium.svg" width="35">, or <img src="images/PyramidDieLarge.svg" width="35">, you must either:
 - **Take a piece** of the size shown from the bank.